 Sardines are an excellent source of calcium.
 That makes them a good choice for those who are lactose intolerant, allergic to dairy, or need more calcium in their diet.

 This can also be helpful during pregnancy if you need alternative forms of calcium for the health of your baby.

 Along with calcium and lots of vitamins, sardines contain a number of beneficial minerals.
 These include:

-Protein is essential for you to build healthy bones and muscles.
-It also helps create antibodies that keep our immune systems strong.
-Protein also takes nutrients and oxygen to all the parts of the body.
+Sardines also have protein, which is essential for you to build healthy bones and muscles.
+Protein also helps create antibodies that keep our immune systems strong.
+As well, it takes nutrients and oxygen to all the parts of the body.

-If you purchase canned sardines, it’s better to buy those that are in olive oil rather than soybean oil.
+If you purchase canned sardines, it’s better to buy those that are packed in olive oil rather than soybean oil.
 They also come packed in water.
 This version is a good option if you’re looking for ways to reduce your fat intake.
-Whatever way you buy them, be sure to check the expiration dates on the can prior to purchasing and eating.

 If you purchase sardines fresh, be sure to inspect them first.
 Things to look for in fresh sardines include: